matteofabris/Memorya/README.md

 # Memorya
-Hey there! :raising_hand: I developed a simple application to help you to memorize new english words based on your own vocabulary!
+Hey there! :raising_hand: I developed a simple application to help you memorize new english words based on your own vocabulary!
 Challenge yourself to remember the correct translation of the words in your vocabulary!
+Group the words by category and check how your training session is going.
+Login to the app from different devices and you will have your own vocabulary always updated on all your devices!

+**OUT SOON: new graphics + Play Store availability**

 The app has various features: